 As technology evolves and demand grows from patients and providers, the categories of data that can be monitored from afar will continue to grow.
 Already there are diabetic patients who benefit from having their glucose levels remotely monitored, and implantable cardioverter-defibrillators and pacemakers can be tracked for patients with heart conditions.
 The kind of information that can be monitored can only be expected to grow.

 Increasing Reimbursements for Providers

-Despite its many benefits, RPM has struggled to attract providers until the last few years.
+Despite its many benefits, Remote Patient Monitoring has struggled to attract providers until the last few years.
 That is largely because, until recently, there was no third-party reimbursement available.
 Although each state and each private insurance company has different rules, RPM reimbursements are becoming more common across the board.
 Rule changes have also made more activities related to RPM eligible for reimbursement.

 Under the current CMS rules, providers can be reimbursed for remote-monitoring equipment, set-up of equipment, patient education, and ongoing management.
-Providers have a greater incentive to incorporate RPM into their healthcare offerings now that Medicaid and Medicare cover such approaches.
+Providers have a greater incentive to incorporate Remote Patient Monitoring into their healthcare offerings now that Medicaid and Medicare cover such approaches.
 More states and private insurers are also providing telemedicine coverage.
 These changes could truly not have come at a better time.

 Importance of Remote Patient Monitoring During COVID-19

 Remote Patient Monitoring , as well as telehealth in general, have been heavily-discussed topics of late due to COVID-19.
 Many of us have likely had our first telehealth experience while in quarantine.
 Not only are providers implementing telehealth solutions to their patients right now—some are using RPM to monitor their patients who have tested positive for the virus.